AI Impact Lab

 After the Lab

-Selected organizations are invited into the AI Impact Scaling Program to develop, implement, and scale the solution further.
+Organizations that finish with a validated prototype and a development plan can be invited into the AI Impact Scaling Program to develop, implement, and scale the solution further.

-Do you have question?
+Do you have a question?

 Contact with our team!